Retro perspective 30 years ago: Metal-Clad or Metal-Enclosed MV Switchgear? What to choose?

 Insulated-Gate Bipolar Transistor (IGBT)

 The IGBT has the high input impedance and high-speed characteristics of a MOSFET with the conductivity characteristic (low saturation voltage) of a bipolar transistor.
-The IGBT is turned on by… Read more
+The IGBT is turned on by applying a positive voltage between the gate and emitter and,… Read more

 Oct 21, 2011 | By Edvard Csanyi